mbierman/unifi-installer-for-Firewalla/README.md

 This is a script for installing the UniFi docker container on Firewalla Gold.
 It is based on the [Firewalla tutorial](https://help.firewalla.com/hc/en-us/articles/360053441074-Guide-How-to-run-UniFi-Controller-on-the-Firewalla-Gold-or-Purple) and has been tested on 1.974.

-To install,
+To install:
-1. [learn how to ssh into your firewalla](https://help.firewalla.com/hc/en-us/articles/115004397274-How-to-access-Firewalla-using-SSH-) if you don't know how already.
+1. SSH into your Firewalla ([learn how](https://help.firewalla.com/hc/en-us/articles/115004397274-How-to-access-Firewalla-using-SSH-) if you don't know how already.)

 2. copy the line below and paste into the Firewalla shell and then hit enter.